sernur/Mstat-Project/README.md

     - XGBoost
     - Which Model is the best ?
 Table 1

-7.Models with the grid search(to predict Decision), stacking approach and h2oAutoML
+7. Models with the grid search(to predict Decision), stacking approach and h2oAutoML
     - Decision Tree (DT)
     - Logistic Regression (LG)
     - Random Forest (RF)